-Benchmark 19 - PCMark
+Benchmark 19 - PCMark 8 Home Score

-This test aims to benchmark the test machines performance over several subtests, including music, communications, productivity, memories, TV and movies, gaming and HDD.
-The PCMark Vantage benchmark is run twice with a reboot in between.
+This test aims to benchmark the test machine's performance over a series of common home computing tasks.
+This includes web browsing, writing, photo editing, video chat, and casual gaming.
+For this benchmark we have installed PCMark 8 Professional Edition (Version 2.7.613).
+From the interface, the PCMark 8 Home test is launched in conventional mode.
+This Home test is run twice, with a reboot in between.
 The final result is an average of the overall scores of the two iterations.